mdn/content/files/en-us/web/performance/how_browsers_work/index.md

 ![The DOM tree for our sample code, showing all the nodes, including text nodes.](dom.gif)

 When the parser finds non-blocking resources, such as an image, the browser will request those resources and continue parsing.
-Parsing can continue when a CSS file is encountered, but `<script>` elements—particularly those without an [`async`](/en-US/docs/Web/JavaScript/Reference/Statements/async_function) or `defer` attribute—block rendering, and pause the parsing of HTML.
+Parsing can continue when a CSS file is encountered, but `<script>` elements — particularly those without an [`async`](/en-US/docs/Web/JavaScript/Reference/Statements/async_function) or `defer` attribute — block rendering, and pause the parsing of HTML.
 Though the browser's preload scanner hastens this process, excessive scripts can still be a significant bottleneck.

-### Preload Scanner
+### Preload scanner

 While the browser builds the DOM tree, this process occupies the main thread.
 As this happens, the _preload scanner_ will parse through the content available and request high priority resources like CSS, JavaScript, and web fonts.
 Thanks to the preload scanner, we don't have to wait until the parser finds a reference to an external resource to request it.
 It will retrieve resources in the background so that by the time the main HTML parser reaches requested assets, they may already be in flight, or have been downloaded.
 The optimizations the preload scanner provides reduce blockages.